CuriousCactus/ssbc-woocommerce-bulk-discount/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Apply fine-grained bulk discounts to items in the shopping cart with this WooCommerce extension.
+Edited to deal with items in the cart having the same product ID.

 == Description ==